financier-io/financier/README.md

 ## Are you a user?

-This is for developers.
+This page is for developers.
 If you need help with financier, check out [the wiki](https://github.com/aeharding/financier/wiki) or [the website](https://financier.io).

 ## Install